handichan/BSS-Workflow/README.md

 - Facilitates unified multi-scenario comparisons
 - Maintains outputs both in S3 and locally

-#### Step 4: Generating Multipliers (`--gen_multipliers`)
+#### Step 4: Generating Multipliers (`--gen_mults`)

-The `--gen_multipliers` flag builds disaggregation scaffolding used later to generate county-level data.
+The `--gen_mults` flag builds disaggregation scaffolding used later to generate county-level data.
 It executes a library of SQL files — first for annual geographic shares and then for hourly load shape shares.

+Before running `--gen_mults`, comstock and resstock data are needed: such as `resstock_amy2018_release_2024.2_metadata`.
+Please refer to [this section](#register-s2-data-as-aws-glue-tables-so-athena-can-query), with source set to `s3://oedi-data-lake/nrel-pds-building-stock/`.

 The multiplier tables are materialized in Athena/S3: